 The location of the site, the large number of diverse bird species, and its public ownership by Sarasota County make the Celery Fields an ideal location.
 The 360+ acre site is also the County’s primary storm water collection zone, allowing it to serve a dual purpose of public safety and recreation. ( Read More… )

 Managed access to a prime birding and wildlife habitat enhances our community’s quality of life.
-More than 210 bird species now use the 300+ acre Celery Fields, which provides a protected habitat within a corridor of increasing urbanization.
+A remarkable 218 bird species now use the 360+ acre Celery Fields, which provides a protected habitat within a corridor of increasing urbanization.
 Within the next 5 years, the Celery Fields is destined to become one of the premier birding sites in Florida.

 ( Read More…)

 Last year tourist and residents spent over $1.3 billion watching Florida wildlife.
 Just off of I-75 and Fruitville Road, the Celery Fields are easily accessible to local residents and out-of-town visitors. ( Read more…)